PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 • The appointment of a new executor if the current one is found to be neglecting their responsibilities.

-If the court finds that the executor has been unresponsive or has acted improperly, they may issue orders to correct the situation.
+If the court finds that the executor has been unresponsive or has acted improperly, they may issue orders mandating the executor to correct the situation.
 In extreme cases, the court may remove the executor altogether and appoint a replacement.

 5. Consider Probate Litigation

-When disputes arise over the handling of an estate, litigation may be necessary to resolve the issue.
-Estate planning litigation typically occurs when beneficiaries believe the executor has violated their fiduciary duty, such as by mismanaging assets, failing to communicate, or acting against the interests of the estate.
+When disputes arise over the handling of an estate, and other attempts to resolve problems don't work, litigation may be necessary to resolve the issue.
+Probate litigation typically occurs when beneficiaries believe the executor has violated their fiduciary duty, such as by mismanaging assets, failing to communicate, or acting against the interests of the estate.
+It can also happen when there is evidence that a will is invalid.

-Probate litigation can be costly and time-consuming, but it may be necessary if you suspect:
+Probate litigation is often time-consuming and expensive, but it may be necessary if you suspect:

 • The executor is stealing or misusing estate funds.